Report to the University

 Amnesty for Student Code Violations

 USU offers amnesty for drug and alcohol policy violations of the Student Code when a student reports an incident of sexual misconduct, whether they experienced or witnessed it.
-Those students who cooperate in a formal investigation of sexual misconduct are also granted amnesty, though they may be encouraged to participate in health education interventions.
+For example, if you experience or witness sexual assault and report it to the Title IX Coordinator, you will not get in trouble for a student code violation such as underage drinking or having alcohol on campus.
+Students who participate as a witness in a sexual misconduct grievance process are also granted amnesty, though they may be encouraged to participate in health education.

 How to Report